Redditors Share Funny Names They Have For Turkey Birds In Different Countries, All Created To Avoid Confusing The Name With The Country (Now Turkiye)

 Meet u/yesboss2000, a Redditor who has this interesting piece of information to share with the TodayILearned subreddit group

-Everyone was being confused as to where this bird came from in the days of the New World
+Everyone was confused about where this bird came from in the days of the New World

 The turkey, which was domesticated about 2,000 years ago, is descended from the wild turkey species.
 They have a recent common ancestor with other birds like grouse and pheasants.

-Here are what Redditors had to say about this information:
+Here is what Redditors had to say about this information:

 Really?